 Only foreign nationals are trafficked

-People of all ages, walks of life, socio-economic statuses, genders, migratory statuses, and more can fall victim to the crime of human trafficking.
+Trafficking can happen to both U.S. citizens and foreign nationals.
+People of all ages, walks of life, socio-economic statuses, genders, immigration statuses, and more can fall victim to the crime of human trafficking.
 However, a person can have vulnerabilities that increases their susceptibility to human trafficking.
 Some of these vulnerabilities include: poverty, history of trauma or physical abuse, compromised legal or migratory status, experiences of homelessness, LGBTQ+ identity, or membership in a marginalized community.
 Human trafficking is happening all around the world, including here in Louisiana.
 There is no 'perfect victim' for this crime: it can happen anywhere, to anybody.

 'Human smuggling' and 'human trafficking' are the same thing